-You have started searching for which neighbourhoods are cool to live in, but you couldn’t understand how the division of regions in Dublin is done?
+You have started searching for which neighborhoods are cool to live in, but you couldn’t understand how the division of regions in Dublin is done?
 Keep calm!
-At first, it’s a bit confusing, but we help you understand this!
+At first, it’s a bit confusing, but we help you understand this it!
 Check it out below:

-IMPORTANT POINTS THAT YOU NEED TO KNOW ABOUT THE REGIONS IN DUBLIN
+7 IMPORTANT POINTS THAT YOU NEED TO KNOW ABOUT THE REGIONS IN DUBLIN:

 First, you need to know that Dublin is divided into 24 postal sectors, ranging from 1 to 24.
 So in ads for vacancies, for example, you will find Dublin 1, Dublin 2, Dublin 3.